Protect our ocean by emailing your MP

 90% of world fish stocks are fully or over-exploited from fishing.

-This action area is all about taking steps to protect fish species and help people make more sustainable seafood choices to help fish stocks recover.
+Take steps to protect fish species and help people make more sustainable seafood choices to help stocks recover.

 Empty and broken scallop shells possibly due to the raking action of dredges Lyme Bay Scotland Colin Munro.